 AMAK's financial statements were prepared in the functional currency of AMAK which is the Saudi Riyal (SR).
 In June 1986 the SR was officially pegged to the U. S. Dollar (USD) at a fixed exchange rate of 1 USD to 3.75 SR.

 The summarized results of operation and financial position for AMAK are as follows:

 Results of Operations

-Gain on settlement with former operator of approximately $17.4 million during the nine months ended September 30, 2016, relates to a settlement with the former operator of the mine resulting in a reduction of previously accrued operating expenses.
+Gain on settlements with former operator of approximately $0 during the three months ended and $17.4 million during the nine months ended September 30, 2016, relates to a settlement with the former operator of the mine resulting in a reduction of previously accrued operating expenses.

-Depreciation and amortization was $3.2 million and $4.2 million for the three months and $8.6 million and $15.3 million for the nine months ended September 30, 2016, and 2015, respectively.
-Therefore, net income (loss) before depreciation and amortization was as follows:
+Depreciation and amortization was $6.2 million and $3.2 million for the three months and $16.9 million and $8.6 million for the nine months ended September 30, 2017, and 2016, respectively.
+Therefore, net income before depreciation and amortization was as follows:

-The equity in the income or loss of AMAK reflected on the consolidated statements of income for the three and nine months ended September 30, 2016, and 2015, is comprised of the following:
+The equity in the income or loss of AMAK reflected on the consolidated statements of income for the three and nine months ended September 30, 2017, and 2016, is comprised of the following: